drawwithcode/MOODboard/README.md

 # MOODboard

 MOODboard is a project built in p5.js for the course **Creative Coding** at the Politecnico di Milano. <br>
-If you want to know more about it visit [this website](https://drawwithcode.github.io/2020/).
+If you want to know more about the course visit [this website](https://drawwithcode.github.io/2020/).

 ### Faculty